How to Make Extra Money by Participating in Clinical Trials

 Back when I was a struggling graduate student at the National Institutes of Health, I sought out and participated in a number of clinical trials.
 The resource I used to find out about clinical trials was the website ClinicalTrials.gov.
 N.I.H. clinical trials are offered all over the United States and worldwide, by the way, not just at its main campus in Bethesda, Maryland.

 After this study closed, I was asked if I wanted to undergo a PET scan for a Parkinson’s disease drug study.
 The only hitch here was that the medication was radioactive.
 I made sure to ask every question I could think of before saying yes to this study.
-When I was done, I made $500.
+When I was done, I had $500 in my pocket.

-A year later, the UW allergy study coordinator informed me that I had been randomly assigned to the placebo group.
+A year later, the UW allergy study coordinator informed me that I had previously been assigned to the placebo group.
 This meant that I had not been taking the study medication at all.
-Although this sounded disappointing, it also qualified me to do the study again.
-I agreed and by the end of another 6 months I was another $675 richer (and maybe allergy free too).
+Although this sounded disappointing, it also qualified me to do the allergy study again.
+I agreed to a repeat study and by the end of another 6 months had amassed another $675 (and was maybe and finally allergy-free).

 Things to consider about clinical trials: